 The third goal is to lead a business that will have great value when you reflect upon how you have conducted yourself, what you have learned, and what you have been able to achieve for yourself and for the greater good.
 It concludes with a collection of success stories among the millions whose lives have been inspired by this book and the experiences of all the people recorded in it.

-#2: Buddha in Daily Life – The Introduction to the Buddhism of Nichiren Daishonin
+The Introduction to the Buddhism of Nichiren Daishonin